AlexsLemonade/OpenScPCA-analysis/docs/grant-opportunities/index.md

 ### Available Grants

 A maximum of 27 grants are available.
-A complete table of available grants is available at [{insert link}]{.mark}.
+A complete table of available grants is available at https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions/571.

 This table contains a unique group identifier, project identifier, project title, list of diagnoses, and total number of samples for each group.
 Groups of samples encompass samples from a single ScPCA project representing either a single diagnosis or a group of related diagnoses.